- When to Apply

 Processing Times

-Please note: Carleton University has no direct influence on processing times and cannot make an inquiry or request to IRCC on your behalf about your study permit application.
-Information on hiring representatives to assist with your study permit application can be found below.
+Carleton University has no influence on IRCC’s processing times and cannot make an inquiry or request to IRCC on your behalf.

 Once your application is approved, IRCC will call for your passport for insertion of the visa, if you need one.
-They will also issue you a Letter of Introduction.
-This letter is typically valid for a year or more (unless your passport expires earlier).
+As a next step, they will issue a Letter of Introduction through your application account.
+This letter says that you have received initial approval for a study permit.
+You must travel to Canada while your visa and Letter of Introduction are valid.

 Travelling to Canada